State and Local Climate and Energy Program

-Companies are lining up to support the Mid-Ohio Regional Planning Commission’s (MORPC) ME3 (Economy, Energy, and Environment) program.
-MORPC continues to work with Duke Energy and help coordinate ME3 participation agreements, scheduling of services, and communications with Duke’s customers.
+Mid-Ohio Regional Planning Commission (MORPC) continues to work with Duke Energy and is coordinating ME3 (Economy, Energy, and Environment) program participation agreements, scheduling services, and communications with Duke’s customers.
 Duke is providing incentives and assistance for qualified customers receiving on-site energy assessments.
-MORPC has enlisted seven participating companies to date, and has established a partnership with Magnet, a company that provides E3 assessment services in northeast Ohio.
-Six of the seven participating companies have completed energy assessments, and three are undergoing lean and green assessment services, which include a three-day site visit.
-Final reports have also been completed for three companies.
-MORPC continues to reach out to companies throughout the region to identify potential candidates for ME3.
-Future work involves continuing company recruitment using their new E3 video , improving and conducting energy assessments for participating businesses, coordinating with participating companies who have results to share, and completing and delivering E3 assessments for all currently participating companies.
+Additionally, companies have been lining up to support the ME3 program.
+MORPC has enlisted eight participating companies to date and has established a partnership with Magnet, a company that provides E3 assessment services in northeast Ohio.
+Seven of the eight participating companies have completed energy assessments, and three are undergoing lean and green assessment services, which include a three-day site visit.
+Four companies are in the process of their site visits and analyses, and two have reported completion of projects to address lighting.
+MORPC has delivered final E3 reports to five companies and continues to provide implementation assistance.
+These five companies have implemented 21 E3 report recommendations.
+MORPC also continues to reach out to companies throughout the region to identify potential candidates for ME3 and has networked with other Climate Showcase Communities to discuss opportunities for program replication.
+Future work involves developing company testimonials to be shared with the media and on the MORPC website, continuing company recruitment using their new E3 video and participation in meetings and workshops, improving and conducting energy assessments for participating businesses, coordinating with participating companies to share results, and completing and delivering the E3 assessments for all currently participating companies.

 Combining Programs to Multiply Benefits

-The Mid-Ohio Regional Planning Commission (MORPC) is integrating two previously independent initiatives, the national Economy, Energy and Environment (ME3) program with the Ohio By-Product Synergy (BPS) Network.
-Linking these two initiatives will reduce greenhouse gas emissions and landfill waste, while also saving energy.
+The Mid-Ohio Regional Planning Commission (MORPC) is integrating two previously independent initiatives, the national Economy, Energy, and Environment (ME3) program with the Ohio By-Product Synergy (BPS) Network.
+Linking these two initiatives will reduce greenhouse gas (GHG) emissions and landfill waste, while also saving energy.

 ME3 is a coordinated federal and local initiative designed to help communities work with their manufacturing base to improve sustainability.
 ME3 provides manufacturers with customized hands-on assessments of internal production processes in order to identify opportunities for improvements.
-The Ohio BPS Network matches under-valued by-product streams with potential users, creates new revenues and savings for the organizations involved, while simultaneously addressing social and environmental impacts.
-This generates revenue while reducing both virgin material and energy consumption, thereby reducing greenhouse gas emissions.
+The Ohio BPS Network matches undervalued byproduct streams with potential users and creates new revenues and savings for the organizations involved, while simultaneously addressing social and environmental impacts.
+This generates revenue while reducing both virgin material and energy consumption, thereby reducing GHG emissions.

 MORPC will educate other communities on the benefits of this initiative by producing a manual to motivate other communities to adopt and integrate ME3 and BPS networks.